Loire Castles trip itinerary

 Cheverny Castle, built in the seventeenth century, was inspired by the Palais du Luxembourg.
 A perfect example of classical French architecture, it is also the castle which inspired Hergé’s famous Marlinspike (Moulinsart) castle in the Tintin comics.

-• Free time to visit Chenonceau Castle and its outstanding gardens
+• Self guided tour of Chenonceau Castle and its magnificent gardens

-• Leave for Paris and arrive about 8.30pm
+• Departure for Paris and arrival expected around 8.30pm

 For more information :